-- Within the overall resources allocated by the Council and in direct support of the Council's objectives to act on behalf of the Council on all matters relating to the discharge of the Council's functions relating to community functions unless that function has been specifically delegated to another officer including waste and street scene, leisure and facilities management (including Council offices), Emergency Planning and Business Continuity (operational) public health, health and safety at work (including Working Time Regulations), environmental enforcement, environmental health, housing standards enforcement, Licensing Act 2003, Gambling Act 2005, hackney carriage and private hire licensing and all licensing and registration functions, scrap metal dealers, Health Act 2006 as it applies to smoke free premises etc, control of pollution, food safety and Sunday trading, stray dogs, pest control and Corporate Health & Safety community well-being. - 2.
-To determine applications for all matters within paragraph 1 where it is not outside any existing policy save that this cannot override any limitation contained elsewhere in the Constitution. - 3.
+Within the overall resources allocated by the Council and in direct support of the Council's objectives to act on behalf of the Council on all matters relating to the discharge of the Council's functions relating to community functions unless that function has been specifically delegated to another officer including Waste & Recycling, Emergency Planning and Business Continuity (operational), Community Safety (Including Anti-Social Behaviour and CCTV), Leisure Services (Including Baggeridge Country Park and the South Staffordshire Railway Walk) Street Scene (including Enviro Crime, Bereavement Services & Tree Management) Environmental Health Protection & Licensing Including Working Time Regulations, Environmental Enforcement, Housing Standards Enforcement, Licensing Act 2003, Gambling Act 2005, Hackney Carriage and Private Hire Licensing, Scrap Metal Dealers, Control of Pollution, Food Safety, Stray Dogs, Pest Control and Corporate Health & Safety, strategic health link, climate change service operations lead.

+- 2. To determine applications for all matters within paragraph 1 where it is not outside any existing policy save that this cannot override any limitation contained elsewhere in the Constitution. - 3.
 In relation to the functions set out in paragraph 1, determining whether and in what manner to enforce any failure to comply with any approval, licence, permission or registration granted or any failure to comply with a condition, limitation or term to which any such approval, consent, licence, permission or registration is subject save that this cannot override any limitation contained elsewhere in the Constitution.
-For the avoidance of doubt, this includes the power to suspend private hire/taxi licences. - 4.
-To determine applications from Friends Groups for small grants relating to environmental projects up to a maximum of £500. - 5.
+For the avoidance of doubt, this includes the power to suspend private hire/taxi licences. - To determine applications from Friends Groups for small grants relating to environmental projects up to a maximum of £500. - 5.
 To exercise powers and duties under the Clean Neighbourhoods and Environment Act 2005.

-ASSISTANT DIRECTOR - BUSINESS TRANSFORMATION
+ASSISTANT DIRECTOR - BUSINESS TRANSFORMATION & DIGITAL TECHNOLOGY

-1. Within the overall resources allocated by the Council and in direct support of the Council's objectives to act on behalf of the Council on all matters relating to the discharge of the Council's functions relating to business transformation functions unless that function has been specifically delegated to another officer including ICT, Business Improvement Team and District Data/Intelligence.
+1 Within the overall resources allocated by the Council and in direct support of the Council's objectives to act on behalf of the Council on all matters relating to the discharge of the Council's functions relating to business transformation functions unless that function has been specifically delegated to another officer including digital services, business change, business transformation programme, corporate administration, customer experience improvement programme, procurement.